Daufm/file_organizer_cli/README.md

 ## 📧 Contact

-If you have any questions or feedback, feel free to open an issue on the GitHub repository or reach out to [Your Name/Your Email Address].
+If you have any questions or feedback, feel free to open an issue on the [GitHub repository](https://github.com/yourusername/file-organizer-cli) or reach out to [Your Name/Your Email Address].

 ### How to Use This `README.md` Content:

 1. **Create `README.md`:** Save the content above into a file named `README.md` in the **root directory** of your project (`file_organizer_cli/README.md`).
 2. **Customize:**
     - Replace `[Your Name/Your Email Address]` in the "Contact" section.
-    - Consider adding a link to your GitHub repository if it's hosted there.
+    - Replace `yourusername` in GitHub URLs with your actual GitHub username.
     - If you have a `LICENSE` file, ensure it's present in your root directory.
     - Update the PyPI version badge if you change your project's version.